firmai/firmai/TEMPLATE.md

 - Previously a researcher at University of Cambridge, Oxford University, and the Alan Turing Institute.
-- Worked with large quantitative firms in asset management and alpha discovery using machine learning.
+- Work with large quantitative firms in asset management and alpha discovery using machine learning.

 <table width="100%">